Health & Wellbeing

 Actions to date

-Anti-bullying display and worry/bully box; bought new books for the library; built a survey to understand extent of issue in school; invited in a theatre company to focus on behaviour and bullying including E-safety; revision of PSHE curriculum to ensure it has anti-bullying strands throughout it and analysed survey results; Anit-bullying Policy, relaunch of committee as BNTO, BNTO Awareness Day, Visit by Ben Smith, whole school parade with BNTO messages and updating school leaflet on school expectations.
-Coming soon – Listening Ear sessions.
+Anti-bullying display and worry/bully box; bought new books for the library; built a survey to understand extent of issue in school; invited in a theatre company to focus on behaviour and bullying including E-safety; revision of PSHE curriculum to ensure it has anti-bullying strands throughout it and analysed survey results; Anti-bullying Policy, relaunch of committee as BNTO, BNTO Awareness Day, Visit by Ben Smith, whole school parade with BNTO messages and updating school leaflet on school expectations, BNTO video, BNTO whole school song and BNTO led assemblies.

 - Please click here for the results of the Anti-bullying survey.